 One last set of ruins to visit is the church of St. Fura, built in Ballymagibbon in the 7th century.
 It is an ancient place of worship that has many interesting artifacts.
 One of these, a carving of a child, is now on display in the church at Cross.

-Written by local enthusiast for Cong hostels
+Written by Travel Expert Cong

 Jakob Lombardi